SESARLab/mfh-dl-performace-testing/thesis.md

 #### Query 3

-Query the first 100 measurements of `phase` sensors in a month time range.
+Query 3 selects the first 100 measurements of `phase` sensors in a month time range.

 Apache Hive: